pranath/predict_alzheimers/README.md

 ## Results

 The final model achieved a mean dice score of 1.47 and a mean jaccard score of 0.81 in terms of accuracy for correctly classifying the anterior and posterior volumes of the Hippocampus.
 The model was then integrated into a clinical viewer to generate automated reports and predictions for Hippocampus volumes submitted via brain MRI scans in a PACS environment.
-This model can then be used by a clinician to assist with diagnosis.
+This model can then be used by a clinician to assist with diagnosis & prognosis.

 #### Showing model deployment in automated report with predictions integrated into medical viewer
 ![title](img/report-ohif-viewer.png)